 When the pandemic entered our lives, graphic designer & hostess extraordinaire Carole Goguen began making the most of small celebrations.
 She used her talents to create menus & place cards, working to fill each meal with fun – even if the guest list for gatherings was much different than in the past.
 We’re lucky to have been in New Brunswick’s Yellow Phase when our annual Holiday How-to-make-Cocktails Party rolled around.
 Tosh & I joined Carole at her home to create some wonderful drinks to share with you.
 If you’re thinking you’d like to add a little pizzazz to an upcoming event – whether that’s a birthday bash when lockdowns are all over, an announcement to share with friends & family, or that extra attention to detail that could make Valentine’s Day at home a special memory – check out her graphic design options over at Creative Cat Design.

-Click here to listen, watch for our video version on Rogers, & read on for the recipes!
+Click here to listen or watch the video version from Rogers at the end of the post, & read on for the recipes!

 Huge thanks to Carole for sharing her home, her talents, & her photos with us for this episode.
 Enjoy!

 If you’re planning a family brunch, consider making some fruit puree ahead of time to enjoy some sparkling bellinis on the big day!